Multi-Graph Fusion Networks for Urban Region Embedding: Evaluation

 \subsection{Performance Comparison (RQ1)}

 For regression tasks (i.e., crime, check-in), we apply the Lasso regression~\cite{LassoRegression} with metrics of Mean Absolute Error (MAE), Root Mean Square Error (RMSE) and coefficient of determination (R$^2$).
 For the clustering task (i.e., land usage classification), we use K-means to cluster region embeddings with Normalized Mutual Information (NMI) and Adjusted Rand Index (ARI) with settings in~\cite{ZE-Mob2018}.
 Table \ref{tab.1} shows the results of crime prediction, land usage classification and check-in count prediction.
-We observe that: (1) deep learning approaches outperform traditional graph embedding methods, and graph modeling methods (i.e., MG-FN, MVURE) generally perform better than HDGE, ZE-Mob and MV-PN, indicating the spatial dependency between regions is a necessity for urban region embedding; and (2) although MGFN utilizes less data (i.e., human mobility only) than the second best model MVURE, our algorithm achieves state-of-the-art prediction performances, and achieves up to 12.35\% improvement in terms of RMSE in crime prediction.
+We observe that: (1) urban region embedding approaches outperform traditional graph embedding methods, and graph modeling methods (i.e., MG-FN, MVURE) generally perform better than HDGE, ZE-Mob and MV-PN, indicating the spatial dependency between regions is a necessity for urban region embedding; and (2) our MGFN with only human mobility data outperforms the second best model MVURE with multi-sourced data (POI, check-in, mobility, etc.) and achieves up to 13.11\% improvement in terms of $R^{2}$ in the check-in prediction task.
+It is noted that multi-sourced data used in MVURE is always unreachable or accompanied by many noise data in real urban application.